PurpleMB/purplemb.github.io/_posts/2025-03-20-puncherman.markdown

 <span class="section-title">Steam Release</span>

 After around a year of collective active development, it was time for PUNCHERMAN! to fly the coop of its itch.io nest.
-After receiving industry guidance from the talented folks over at Graffiti Games, we began navigating the process of obtaining Steam certification.
+After receiving industry guidance from some of the lovely folks over at Graffiti Games, we began navigating the process of obtaining Steam certification.

 While not quite the impenetrable bastion that it once was, seeking certification from Steam did mandate that we reach a level of consistency, usability, and compatability that is less than certain after a game undergoes two distinct periods of development with two different teams.
 Ultimately, we leveraged the extensive amount of feedback that we had already gathered in terms of player communication, user controls, and interface presentation to craft a more unified, market-ready version of the game to submit for certification.